Bankruptcy Statistics and the Things We Can Learn From Them

 (National Bureau of Economic Research)

 It’s not all doom and gloom.
-Medical bankruptcy statistics show us that another major reason bankruptcies are declining is Obamacare, the Affordable Care Act.
+Statistics also show us that another major reason bankruptcies are declining is Obamacare, the Affordable Care Act.
 Its Medicaid Expansion provision reduced the amount of unpaid medical bills by $3.4 billion in the first two years after it was introduced.

 Medicaid Expansion helped make patients more solvent, increasing their creditworthiness, which resulted in lower interest rates and an overall savings of $520 million a year.